Jsps07/titanic-predictor/README.md

 Then open your browser and go to http://127.0.0.1:5000

-🧪 Model Details
+## Model Details
-    Logistic Regression trained on Kaggle’s Titanic dataset Cleaned missing values, encoded features, removed noise
+- Logistic Regression trained on Kaggle’s Titanic dataset
+- Cleaned missing values, encoded features, removed noise
-    Accuracy: ~81%
+- Accuracy: ~81%
-    Live prediction using .pkl file (no retraining every time)
+- Live prediction using .pkl file (no retraining every time)

-🙋 Why I built this
+## Why I built this
-    This was my first full ML-to-web deployment project.
+- This was my first full ML-to-web deployment project.
-    It helped me solidify:
+- It helped me solidify:
-        how ML models are trained and saved how to build real-world Flask apps
+    - how ML models are trained and saved
+    - how to build real-world Flask apps
-        how to think like a developer, not just a student
+    - how to think like a developer, not just a student

-🚀 Next steps
-I plan to:
+## I plan to:
-    host this on Render
+- host this on Render
-    maybe add confidence % scores
+- maybe add confidence % scores
-    and of course, use it as a starter template for future ML apps!
+- and of course, use it as a starter template for future ML apps!

-🤝 Wanna connect?
+## Wanna connect?
-    If you liked this, feel free to check out my other stuff or drop me a message.
+- If you liked this, feel free to check out my other stuff or drop me a message.
-    I’m currently learning full-time and aiming for an AI/ML co-op in Fall 2025 🙌
+- I’m currently learning full-time and aiming for an AI/ML co-op in Fall 2025 🙌